-- Protect children and young people from maltreatment. - Prevent impairment of our children and young people's mental and physical health or development. - Ensure that our children and young people grow up in circumstances consistent with the provisions of safe and effective care. - Take action to enable ALL children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protect children and young people from maltreatment, whether that is within or outside the home, including online. - Prevent impairment of our children and young people's mental and physical health or development. - Ensure that our children and young people grow up in circumstances consistent with the provisions of safe and effective - Take action to enable ALL children to have the best outcomes.